jls5177/dotfiles/README.md

 The following environment variables can be set to configure Chezmoi behavior:

-* `ASK`: Set to `1` if you want to enable chezmoi to prompt you for all values.
+* `ASK`: Set to `1` if you want to enable chezmoi to prompt you for all values during initialization.
 Which you should always enable unless you are deploying into an environment without a TTY terminal.

-For example, you can enable `ASK` by running `ASK=1 make`.
+For example, you can enable `ASK` by running `ASK=1 make reinit`.

 ### Default version